Helga Guderley & John Himmelman

 “I love opera, but sometimes think it is an advantage not to understand the words,” says John.
 “It’s more about the emotion that I get from listening to music.”

-Now that Helga and John have settled in Nova Scotia, music plays a big part in their lives here.
+Since Helga and John settled in Nova Scotia, music has played a big part in their lives here.
 They are delighted to have access to a wide range of cultural events: Capella Regalis, Kings Chapel Choir, Blue Engine String Quartet, Live Art Dance, Opera Nova Scotia, and Cecilia Society, and they are quick to note the contributions that Symphony musicians make to all of these.

 As generous donors, Helga and John have chosen to support the Symphony on an annual basis through the Musical Chairs program.
-Initially they became interested because they admired the work of Dominic Desautels, Principal Clarinet.
-They have clearly enjoyed the Musical Chairs receptions, getting to know Dominic and connecting with a number of other musicians throughout the season.
+Initially, they became interested because they admired the work of former Principal Clarinet, Dominic Desautels.
+They enjoy the Musical Chairs receptions, which offer them the chance to get to know and connect with a number of musicians throughout the season.

 They also understand the impact they are making in supporting the work of the orchestra.

 “A good degree of financial stability is essential to keep the large number of well-educated and very talented people that make up the Symphony in our city,” says John.
 “A quality symphony cannot be put together at the spur of the moment but over time, with a careful search for good replacements when some musicians retire or move on to other opportunities.”